milkyway-multimedia/ss-zen-forms/docs/en/constraints/RequiredIf.md

 ==========
 When you add this constraint, you can restrict a field depending on the state of another field.

+NOTE: **This will pass if any states are true**.
+Use RequiredIfStrict if all states must be true.

 ## Usage

 ```